 Part II: Electrolyte Conductivity vs. Concentration

 In this part of the lab you will collect data to show the proportion between concentration and conductivity for three strong electrolytes.
+You will not be testing the conductivity vs. concentration for the non-electrolytes.

 On the “Experiment” menu, click “Data Collection…”.
 Choose “Events with Entry”.